annaerdi/ctrl-hack-zk/README.md

 ## Design Thinking Process:

-1. **Week 1 - Problem Space**: We delved into the complex challenges faced by telecom enterprises, assessing how blockchain technology could bring value beyond logistics and infrastructure certification.
-Despite numerous potential use cases, we pinpointed the security framework of the core business as the most critical area for innovation, leading to our decision to transform it.
+1. **Week 1 - Problem Space**: We thoroughly analyzed the main problems telecom companies face and how blockchain could add value.
+We decided the most important area to focus on was improving the core security of the business.

-2. **Week 2 - Solution Space**: Determining the prototype's focus proved challenging, given the extensive range of features needed to advance the telecom industry.
-After considerable deliberation, we chose to develop a foundational smart contract that would exemplify our capability to harness blockchain technology.
-We opted for a minimalist implementation of the Bridging smart contract, laying the groundwork for a comprehensive and evolutionary step forward for the industry.
+2. **Week 2 - Solution Space**: It was difficult to choose which part of the prototype to develop first.
+There are many necessary features to take a significant step forward in the telecom industry.
+In the end, we chose to create a simple version of the smart contract for bridging two Digital IDs, which demonstrates our use of blockchain technology effectively.

 ## Impact Assessment